mathie/mathie.github.io/_posts/2012-02-13-today-i-learned-vim-command-line-fu.markdown

   line.
 redirect_from: "/2012/02/13/today-i-learned-vim-command-line-fu/"
 category: Ops
-tags: vim, editors, command line, git, fugitive
+tags:
+  - vim
+  - editors
+  - command line
+  - git
+  - fugitive
 ---
 OK, so this was "Thursday I learned" but I figured I should write it down before I forget again.
 One of my frustrations with Vim is better learning to use the command line.
 In this particular instance, I had been searching for a phrase inside a single file and I wanted to instead search for it with `git grep` (using `:Ggrep` from the awesome [fugitive.vim](https://github.com/tpope/vim-fugitive)).
 Of course, I didn't want to retype the thing I'd already been searching for.
 Turns out there are a couple of viable options: